ant-design/ant-design/components/modal/demo/confirm.md

 function showConfirm() {
   confirm({
-    title: 'Are you sure you want to delete these items',
+    title: 'Are you sure you want to delete these items ?',
     content: 'some descriptions',
     onOk() {
       console.log('OK');